neb-ms/pixelPad/README.md

 3. Filter the recent notes list by typing in the search field and ensure the list updates instantly.
 4. Close the window with unsaved edits and verify the changes persist when reopening the note.
 5. Click **Open Repository** and confirm the system file explorer opens the configured folder.
+6. Select a note and use the toolbar delete action (or Ctrl+Shift+D) to remove it; verify the file is gone and another note (or the new-note prompt) appears.
+7. Toggle line numbers off and back on using the toolbar button (or shortcut, if configured) and confirm the gutter disappears/reappears immediately.